Mainframe-Renewal-Project/sear-docs/interfaces/python/resource.md

 print(result.result)
 ```

+You can see the full list of traits in [the traits/resource section](https://mainframe-renewal-project.github.io/sear-docs/traits/resource/)

 ### Altering a resource profile

 The sample below sets SECADM as the owner of the `IRR.RADMIN.**` resource profile in the `facility` class and sets UACC to "read"